Skip to main content

 Solutions

-BRT is a new standard of transit service that provides rail-like speed and convenience at a fraction of the cost of installing rail.
-MPC’s Bus Rapid Transit: Chicago’s New Route to Opportunity lays the groundwork for a 10-route BRT network in Chicago that would provide more equitable transit service to help people access jobs, shops, schools, hospitals and other destinations across the city.
+Bus Rapid Transit (BRT) is a standard of transit service that provides rail-like speed and convenience at a fraction of the cost of installing rail.
+In the report, Bus Rapid Transit: Chicago’s New Route to Opportunity, Metropolitan Planning Council (MPC) laid the groundwork for a 10-route BRT network in Chicago that would provide more equitable transit service to help people access jobs, shops, schools, hospitals and other destinations across the city.

 Gold standard BRT includes four key elements that make it truly a rapid transit experience: dedicated bus lanes, pay-before-you-board stations, signal prioritization and at-grade boarding.
 After piloting some elements of BRT on Jeffery Boulevard; the City of Chicago built Loop Link in 2015.